Explore the data and map solar energy

 Default project

-The project contains two layers.
-The DSM and the Building_Footprints layers.
+The project contains two layers: the DSM and Building_Footprints layers.
 You'll first explore the DSM layer.

 The DSM layer, which is turned on by default, represents the neighborhood of Glover Park as a digital surface model (DSM).
 A DSM shows the elevation of the ground and the features on the ground, such as buildings and trees.
-This DSM is a raster layer, which depicts data in a grid where each cell contains a numeric value.
-It is symbolized so that darker gray cells have lower elevations and the lighter gray and white cells have higher elevations.
+This DSM is a raster layer, which depicts data in a grid in which each cell contains a numeric value.
+It is symbolized so that darker cells have lower elevations and lighter cells have higher ones.

 Individual cells of the DSM raster